Webtrends Tracking Code

-This article is based on UK law.
-It was last updated in December 2004.
+This guide is based on UK law.
+It was last updated in August 2008.

 Not all copying constitutes infringement.
 Photocopying is permitted without licence under specific exceptions.
 Much reliance was previously placed on the 'research and private study' exception which allows copying where it is for the purpose of research or private study, provided always that there is no multiple or substantial copying of any copyright work.

-However, since the implementation of the new Regulations, the research exception is no longer available where copying is for a commercial purpose.
-The new rules fail to clarify what will constitute a commercial purpose.
+However, since the implementation of the Regulations, the research exception is no longer available where copying is for a commercial purpose.

 Consequently, very few organisations are now able to rely on the research exception to avoid infringement and the licensing requirements.
 In particular, organisations that have research or library facilities and/or a marketing division and which are almost certainly carrying out extensive photocopying will now require a licence.

-Every organisation (if they haven't already done so) should undertake a review procedure, which should include the following:
+Every organisation (if they haven't already done so) should undertake a review procedure, including the following:

 • Review of business practices and assessment of photocopying habits;